enkidevs/curriculum/lua/lua-core/intro-to-functions-in-lua-i/functions-in-lua-iv.md

 ## Content

 To call a function from other parts of your code, you type the **function's name followed by a set of parentheses**.
-For instance, if you want to call function `greetings`:
+For instance, if you want to call the function `greetings`:

 ```lua
 greetings()
 ```

-To call a function that requires paramaters, you must **call the function as usual** and **insert the paramater values in the parentheses**.
+To call a function that requires parameters, you must **call the function, as usual,** and **insert the parameter values in the parentheses**.
 For example, if you wanted to add the numbers `2` and `3`, you could call the `add_numbers` function like this:

 ```lua
 add_numbers(2, 3)